If you are concerned about this page appearing in your browser history use Incognito mode.

 1800Respect has a video that may provide you with some tips for supporting a friend who has been sexually assaulted or is in an abusive relationship.

 A student who has been assaulted, threatened, harassed or discriminated against by a member of staff or another student due to their race, religion, sexuality, age, disability or gender identity should follow the process outlined in the Student Complaint Procedure

 ELISE | Informing your studies has introduced you to the Student Code so you are now more aware of the standards of behaviour expected from everyone in the UNSW community.
 When you accept the offer of enrolment at the University you also accept rights and responsibilities related to your study experience.
 You have a right to feel safe, respected and welcome to fully participate in university life.
 This also means that you have an obligation to ensure that your behaviour does not infringe on the enjoyment of these rights for other students or staff.
 Behaviour that negatively impacts on others, or is unlawful, can constitute misconduct.

-The Australian Human Rights Commission released Change the Course: National Report on Sexual Assault and Sexual Harassment at Australian Universities (2017) which documents the Commission's findings on experiences of sexual assault and sexual harassment and their prevalence on Australian university campuses.
+In 2017 the Australian Human Rights Commission released Change the Course: National Report on Sexual Assault and Sexual Harassment at Australian Universities (2017) which documents the Commission's findings on experiences of sexual assault and sexual harassment and their prevalence on Australian university campuses.
 The Commission based its analysis on data that it collected from a survey of 30,000 students from 39 universities.